Why is the Pakistani government cracking down on NGOs? | DW | 11.02.2021

-Local and international non-governmental organizations (NGOs) have been under pressure in Pakistan for many years, but never have they faced a greater suppression than under the government of Prime Minister Imran Khan, who came to power in 2018.
+Local and international nongovernmental organizations (NGOs) have been under pressure in Pakistan for many years, but never have they faced greater suppression than under the government of Prime Minister Imran Khan, who came to power in 2018.

-The government has intensified a crackdown on NGOs on the pretext that they receive foreign funds, promote the "enemy agenda," and are working against the state.
+The government has intensified a crackdown on NGOs under the pretext that they receive foreign funds, promote the "enemy agenda" and are working against the state.

 Khan took up the issue of NGOs' foreign funding in a Cabinet meeting last month amid increasing concerns that his government is suppressing freedom of speech in the country.